jobinkv/PhD_Todos/README.md

       - [ ] Do the parameter tweaking
       - [x] Rerun the code with 50 patch size and 7 training image so that the number of sample is grater than the feature dimensuion 4096.
       - [x] Check the above!

-            * Still it is giving the same wrong output as above :(
+      * Still it is giving the same wrong output as above :(*

       - [ ] Remove the L2Normalization part and run!
+      - [ ] Do the feature data visualization and figure out the issues
+      - [ ] Save the feature vector as csv and visualize using tsne
+      - [ ]

 - [ ] Get the result with other features like SIFT SURF HOG LBP